What Is an LLC Member? (Everything You Should Know)

 What Is the Maximum Number of Members in an LLC?

-The short answer is that there is no maximum number of LLC members.
+There is no maximum number of LLC members.

 As long as the LLC operating agreement allows it, an LLC can have any number of members.
 However, there are tax implications for having a very large number of LLC members.